< More articles

 5. Celebrate success and failures

-celebrate success and failure
+Celebrate success and failures

 Your teams are no less than families.
 You spend as much time with your colleagues or even more than you do with your family.
-Just like you celebrate various festivities with your siblings and parents, you should celebrate your and your peers professional successes, milestones, and accomplishments with equal zest and enthusiasm.
+Just like you celebrate various festivities with your siblings and parents, you should celebrate your and your peer’s professional successes, milestones, and accomplishments with equal zest and enthusiasm.
 This fosters a feeling of unity, togetherness, and harmony at your workplace.

 It’s the attitude that determines the fate of a project.
 You can’t avoid setbacks as they are inevitable in both project management and life.
 The day when your team members learn these virtues will be the day your team will become invincible.
 As Henry Ford said,